Elevenlabs AudioNative Player

 The most important advantage of custom conversions is the ability to optimize campaigns for them.
 We can do this at the ad set level.

-Creating a new ad set, we select the conversion event location “Website” and the corresponding Pixel.
-Then we choose from a list of standard events and custom conversions.
-We can distinguish custom conversions by the fact that when we hover over them with the mouse cursor, the applied rules are shown next to them.
+When creating a new ad set, we select the conversion event location „Website” and the corresponding Pixel.
+Then, we choose from a list of standard events and custom conversions.
+We can distinguish custom conversions because when we hover over them with the mouse cursor, the applied rules are shown next to them.

-At the very end, it is worth making sure that we optimize our ads for conversions in the “Optimization and Display” section.
+Ultimately, it is worth ensuring we optimize our ads for conversions in the „Optimization and Display” section.

 How to measure custom conversions?

-If we optimize our campaigns for a specific conversion event, Facebook will report the number of conversions to us in the “Results” column.
-On the other hand, if you also want to track other conversions that the ad set is not optimized for, you can do so by customizing the columns.
+If we optimize our campaigns for a specific conversion event, Facebook reports the number of conversions to us in the „Results” column.
+However, if you also want to track other conversions that the ad set is not optimized for, you can do so by customizing the columns.

 Click from the Columns menu and then „Customize Columns” at the bottom.
 From the menu on the left, select „Custom Conversions.”
 There you will find all the conversions you have created.
 Select the one you want to track by highlighting it.
 You can also add columns for individual parameters.